treeman/jonashietala/drafts/the_t-342_keyboard_layout.markdown

 ---

 ![The T-34/2 layout.
-Generated with the [QMK Heatmap Generator][heatmap-generator], with all layers.
+Generated with the [QMK Heatmap Generator][heatmap-generator], with all layers and combos.
 ](/images/t-34-2/freq/all.png)